 - Sudden, accidental damage from artificially generated electrical current

-*In addition to the three main home insurance policies, you can also purchase a policy for an older home, condo and co-op insurance, mobile home insurance and rental insurance.
+In addition to the three main home insurance policies, you can also purchase a policy for non-standard home types.

 Perils typically not covered in a homeowners insurance policy include: a flood, an earthquake, sewer backup, or normal wear and tear or maintenance to the home.
 However, additional coverage can be purchased to protect against these occurrences.